Deerhunter: 2013–2014: Monomania

 On March 22, 2013, Deerhunter announced their sixth studio album would be released on May 7, 2013.
-The album, entitled Monomania, was recorded in New York with frequent collaborator and producer Nicolas Vernhes at his Rare Book Room Studio, where Microcastle and Parallax were taped.
+The album, entitled Monomania, was recorded in New York City with frequent collaborator and producer Nicolas Vernhes at his Rare Book Room Studio, where Microcastle and Cox's third solo Atlas Sound album Parallax were recorded.
 For Monomania, Josh McKay took over bass duties, and Atlanta native Frankie Broyles was brought in to play guitar.
 Deerhunter's press release described the record as "nocturnal garage" while having an avant garde context.
 On April 2, 2013, the band performed the song "Monomania" on Late Night with Jimmy Fallon.

-Deerhunter headlined and curated the All Tomorrow's Parties music festival held at Pontins holiday camp in Camber Sands, England from the June 21–23, 2013.
-At the event they performed the Cryptograms, Microcastle & Halcyon Digest albums in full, with Atlas Sound also performing.
-Deerhunter was announced as a headliner at Austin Psych Fest, the 6th annual festival held April 26–28, 2013, Heineken Primavera Sound (Barcelona), Optimus Primavera Sound (Porto), and perform live at Dancity Festival (Foligno, Italy) along with FYF Fest in Los Angeles during 2015.
-Deerhunter have also been asked to play at the Meredith Music Festival this December in Victoria, Australia.
+Deerhunter headlined and curated the All Tomorrow's Parties music festival held at Pontins holiday camp in Camber Sands, England from June 21–23, 2013.
+At the event, they performed the Cryptograms, Microcastle & Halcyon Digest albums in full, with Atlas Sound also performing.
+Deerhunter was announced as a headliner at Austin Psych Fest, the 6th annual festival held from April 26–28, 2013, Primavera Sound (Barcelona), Primavera Sound (Porto), and performed live at Dancity Festival (Foligno, Italy), along with FYF Fest in Los Angeles during 2015.
+Deerhunter also played at the Meredith Music Festival in December 2013 in Victoria, Australia.

-On December 4, 2014, frontman Bradford Cox was seriously injured and hospitalized after being hit by a car in Atlanta, GA.
+On December 4, 2014, frontman Bradford Cox was seriously injured and hospitalized after being hit by a car in Atlanta, Georgia.

 2015–2017: Fading Frontier

-On August 16, 2015, Deerhunter released a video for a new song titled "Snakeskin," and announced that their new album, Fading Frontier, was released on October 16, 2015, on the 4AD label.
+On August 16, 2015, Deerhunter released a video for a new song titled "Snakeskin", and announced that their new album, Fading Frontier, was released on October 16, 2015, on the 4AD label.
 The song featured alto saxophonist Zumi Rosow and the video was directed by Valentina Tapia.
-On October 13, Deerhunter shared the video for 'Living My Life', dedicated to Miles Davis.
+On October 13, Deerhunter shared the video for "Living My Life", dedicated to Miles Davis.
 The LP was very well received by critics.